IAIA25 Sessions

 -

-Challenges of AI for accountability and ethical practice
+Challenges of AI for accountability and ethical practice in impact assessment

 Session Proposal ID 389